- Big Pharma will claim opioid fines as tax-deductions: A fine is a price…the price of doing business.

 The companies were allowed to take these settlements without admitting wrongdoing.
 This is a common efficiency measure employed by federal regulators and prosecutors to secure a quick settlement rather than a drawn-out court battle.

-Criminal cases that end with the accused coping a plea aren't unique to corporate murder, of course – more than 97% of people indicted for federal crimes plea bargain, proving that prosecutors are either psychic and only indict the guilty, or that the system is rigged.
+Criminal cases that end with the accused copping a plea aren't unique to corporate murder, of course – more than 97% of people indicted for federal crimes plea bargain, proving that prosecutors are either psychic and only indict the guilty, or that the system is rigged.

 But it's not just rigged to force everyday people who fall under the law's baleful glare to plead guilty irrespective of the truth – it's also rigged to allow giant corporations to walk away from their crimes without admitting their guilt (again, irrespective of the truth).